Azure/azure-sdk-for-js/design/experimental-new-features-in-modular.md

     1. ~~a new experimental feature --- 1.0.0-beta.2~~
     1. a new preview api version --- 1.0.0-beta.3
     1. ~~a new experimental features --- 1.0.0-beta.4~~
-    1. a new stable api version --- 1.0.0 will need to replace
+    1. a new stable api version --- 1.0.0 will need to replace the api version in the experimental code.
     1. ~~a new experimental features --- 1.1.0-beta.1 ?~~
     1. a new preview api version ---  1.1.0-beta.2 ?

 </details>

+## Key Takeaways

-**_Notes_**: Experimental features could be either client side features or service preview features.
+**_Experimental Features_**: Experimental features could be either client side features or service preview features or both.
+**_Api version picking strategy_**: The api version we choose to generate the experimental code is latest preview, if there's a latest newer GA version, then we will use that GA version when there are some client side features under experiment or preview.
+**_Client side features_**: The client side features should be some innovative ideas or some new proposals which is meant to improve SDK user experience or performance.
+Features like LRO or Paging are considered as to reach full functionalities. should not be treated as experimental features.

 ## Proposal

 The proposed approach is to add a separate subpath export on top of the existing Azure JavaScript Modular.
 This involves introducing a new subpath export structure that is distinct from the original modules.
 For example, we can utilize a `vnext` subpath, such as `@azure/foo/vnext`, `@azure/foo/vnext/api`, and `@azure/foo/vnext/rest`, to signify the experimental nature of these features.
-By incorporating this new subpath export, we establish a clear separation between the stable modules and the experimental features, allowing developers to opt-in and access the experimental functionality while maintaining the integrity of the original Modular structure.
+By incorporating this new subpath export, we establish a clear boundary between the stable modules and the experimental features, allowing developers to opt-in and access the experimental functionality while maintaining the integrity of the original Modular structure.

 ### Proposal with single client